 You will be producing a variety of complex dishes at an advanced level to enable you to work in fine dining establishments or progress further in higher education.

-You will need a Level 2 NVQ Diploma in Cookery qualification and GCSEs in English and Maths - a grade C (grade 4) or above in one and at least a D in the other.
+You will need a Level 2 Diploma in Professional Cookery and GCSEs in English and Maths at a grade C (4) level.

-Applications from mature learners with relevant work experience are also welcomed.
+Applications from mature students with relevant work experience are also welcomed.

 It is essential that you show a commitment to maintaining high standards of attendance.

 You will gain a high standard of culinary skills and will cover a variety of topics including:

 Work experience will also form part of your study programme.

 Assessment will include a variety of methods such as assignments, exam and practical assessments..